HenzelerB/sRNA-TAPS/README.md

 # sRNA-TAPS
 **TAPS-based m5C and 5hmC detection pipeline for small RNA sequencing**

-sRNA-TAPS detects 5-methylcytosine (m5C) and 5-hydroxymethylcytosine (5hmC) in small RNA using TET-assisted pyridine borane sequencing (TAPS).
+sRNA-TAPS pipeline is developed to detect 5-methylcytosine (m5C) and 5-hydroxymethylcytosine (5hmC) in small RNA using TET-assisted pyridine borane sequencing (TAPS).
 The pipeline supports miRNA, tRNA, rRNA, snoRNA, snRNA, piRNA, and lncRNA biotypes from human samples (hg38).
+The pipeline was adapted from the original DNA TAPS method (Liu et al., Nature Biotechnology 2019) for application to biological RNA samples without synthetic spike-in controls.
+TAPS operates through a two-step chemical conversion.
+First, ten-eleven translocation (TET) enzymes oxidise 5mC and 5hmC to 5-carboxylcytosine (5caC).
+Second, pyridine borane reduces 5caC to dihydrouracil (DHU), which is subsequently read as thymine during PCR amplification.
+The result is a C-to-T transition at modified cytosine positions in the sequencing reads.
+Crucially, unmodified cytosines remain unchanged and read as C. This is the inverse of bisulfite sequencing, where unmodified C is converted and modified 5mC is protected.

 ## Chemistry

 TAPS operates through a two-step chemical conversion:
-1. TET enzymes oxidise m5C and 5hmC to 5-carboxylcytosine (5caC)
+1. TET enzymes oxidise m5C and 5hmC to 5caC
 2. Pyridine borane reduces 5caC to dihydrouracil (DHU), read as **T** during PCR

 **Unmodified C stays as C. Modified C → T.** This is the inverse of bisulfite sequencing.